byroff-17/github-test-api/README.md

 WARNING: This token can't be shared, is not provided and is only used for test purposes.
 In production environment must be stored safe, like environment variables.
 If needed contact developer.

+UPDATE: Current personal token expired, contact developer to provide a new token.